evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 The maximum DC charging speed is 250kW.
 A full charge from 0 - 100% would take 84 minutes, while a more common scenario of 10-80% would take 41 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 36%, resulting in an actual charge speed, including time loss on 82kW.
 Each charge session would take 18 minutes and 60 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19,5kWh/100km, 1000km will take 9 hours and 52 minutes to drive.
 This trip will require five charge session(s) charging from 0% to 37%.
-The total time lost for charging will be 93 minutes.
+The total time lost for charging up the battery will be 93 minutes.

 ### Onboard charger